+While only one house stands today, the Mann-Simons Site historically was a collection of commercial and domestic spaces owned and operated by the same Black family from at least 1843 until 1970.
 Midwife Celia Mann and boatman Ben Delane made this site their home by the early 1840s.
 Members of Columbia's small population of free people of color, the couple challenged social norms at a time in which most Africans and African Americans were enslaved.
 Successive generations of their family negotiated the eras in which the capital city evolved from Jim Crow into the Civil Rights movement of the 1960s.
 Threat of demolition in 1970 galvanized a grassroots movement that saved the remaining structure, which opened as a house museum in 1978.

-A multi-year archeological excavation was completed in February 2012, during which more than 60,000 artifacts.
-Drawing from this excavation and eight years of intensive archaeological excavation and research, the site will highlight the challenges, successes, and longevity experienced by generations of the family that lived here from the late 1830s through 1970, with particular emphasis on the Jim Crow era of the late 1890s through the 1920s.
+A multi-year archaeological excavation, completed in February 2012, uncovered more than 60,000 artifacts.
+Drawing from this excavation and eight years of intensive research, the site highlights the challenges, successes, and longevity experienced by generations of the family who lived here from the late 1830s through 1970, with particular emphasis on the Simons’ family’s entrepreneurial spirit during the Jim Crow era of the late 1890s through the 1920s.